Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Pipe Google Ads Performance Max “search terms insights” exports across all accounts into a central datastore.
 Standardize fields (query, intent, match theme, asset group, network, conversions) and cluster by entities like problem, product, industry, and persona.

 Then, score each cluster against usefulness indicators: AI exposure quality, matching strength, creative lift, entity richness, and assisted conversions.
-Build simple rules to flag “expand,” “maintain,” or “trim” recommendations per theme so media teams move fast without manual spreadsheets.
+Create simple rules to flag “expand,” “maintain,” or “trim” recommendations per theme, enabling media teams to move quickly without manual spreadsheets.

 For structure and velocity, we often mirror the sections from our Google Ads audit template inside the dashboard—so every theme gets the same consistent treatment and nothing falls through the cracks.